The Mission of Laramie County Community College is to transform our students’ lives through the power of inspired learning.

 - Passion - Our institution is wholly dedicated to engaging in our work, sharing our beliefs, and debating the merits of any course of action as we strive to transform our students’ lives through inspired learning.

-Aspirational Values - We readily admit to a mismatch between our desire for these values and their existence at the College.
-However, our strong commitment to these ideals will shape the actions we take to ensure their universal presence at LCCC into the future.
+Aspirational Values - We readily admit to a mismatch between our desire for these VALUES and their existence at the College.
+However, our strong aspiration for these values will shape the actions we take to ensure their universal presence at LCCC into the future.

-- Commitment to Quality - Quality is found at the intersection of hard work and high standards that are consistently met.
-We are committed to promoting a culture of evidence that compels us to continuously strive for greater competence and productivity while always seeking to transform students’ lives through inspired learning.
+- Commitment to Quality - We are committed to promoting a culture of evidence that compels us to continuously strive for greater competence, productivity, and excellence in serving our students and community.

-- Tolerance - As an institution, we must engage in wide-ranging, open-minded discourse with civility and objectivity grounded in what is best for our students as well as ourselves.
+- Inclusion - Leveraging the diversity of our talents, we engage in the practice of wide-ranging, open-minded discourse with civility and respect.
+Our work is objectively grounded in what is best for our community and the provision of equitable opportunity for all.

 The Big Goal